Car buying tips

 Minimising running costs is an issue that all owners should be aware of.
 As well as fuel consumption, insurance, servicing and parts, you need to consider depreciation (loss in value).

-This tends to be very steep for big saloons.
-Even sought-after cars like the VW Passat will only be worth around a third of their list price after a typical three years and 36,000 miles, while the worst depreciators could be worth as little as 20%.
+This tends to be steeper than average for big saloons.
+Even sought-after cars like the VW Passat will only be worth around a third of their list price after a typical three years and 36,000 miles, while the worst examples could be worth as little as 20%.
 You need to do your sums carefully before you buy.

 3. Space stars